00009620/blog-app/README.md

 ## Dependencies list

-It was created using the following stack:
+It was created using the following stack: <br />
 Javascript <br />
 Nodejs <br />
 Express <br />
 Pug <br />
 CSS <br />
 HTML <br />
-The following is the list of all dependencies used by nodejs: express <br />
+The following is the list of all dependencies used by nodejs: <br />
+express <br />
 body-parser <br />
 pug <br />